Teams, tales and tips – a guide to the local game

 From Napoli Centrale, it’s a 5hr-6hr journey to Crotone by train, changing at Lamezia Terme and often at Catanzaro Lido as well.
 On Sundays, services are scant.
 Online, a single ticket from Naples is around €30-€40.
 The train station is at the same north-west end of town as the bus terminus and stadium, an easy 10min walk to the ground, 15-20min to the city centre.

-The walk from stations/stadium to town is about 10min, 15-20min to the seafront.
+The walk from stations/stadium to town takes about 10mins, 15-20mins to the seafront.

 No tourist information website covers Crotone adequately.

 The nearest lodging to the stadium is a modest B&B, La Pietra Preziosa, on via Bologna by the hospital.
 Half-hotel, half-guesthouse, Il Tulipano (via dei Iapigi, off via dei Greci, +39 329 047 9193) is on room-booking sites but near impossible to find, particularly in the dark.
 Opposite the main entrance for the Marrelli Hospital, its gate is tucked down a narrow alleyway.
 Once you get your bearings, you find the stadium an easy stroll nearby.
 Lodgings are modest but fair for the affordable price.

 Opposite the bus station, the B&B Margherita is also well located for the stadium.